yadnyesh001/MealMonkey/project.md

 Order Oversight: Monitor all orders in real-time, including order statuses, delays, and fulfillment issues.
 Revenue & Commission Management: Track the platform’s earnings from commission on orders, and manage payments to restaurants and delivery partners.
 Analytics & Reporting: Access detailed reports on platform activity, sales, delivery times, customer behavior, and operational efficiency.

+### OOPS concept use
+* used for authorization, whose object can be created to use the methods
+* discriminator used in models, to show inheritance
+  #### WORKING
+  Discriminators are particularly useful when you have a base schema (for shared fields) and additional fields that differ between types.
+For example, if you have    a User model that is shared between different user roles like Customer, Manager, and Delivery Partner, you can use discriminators to extend the User model and      add role-specific fields.
+* get, update methods are created in a single class, whose object can be instantiated to access the methods, for ex for admin routes